uchicago-cs/chigame/docs/developer/guidelines.md

 these checks.

-To ensure your code already passes these checks, we suggest you get into the habit of running the `black` command to automatically reformat your code (or use a code editor plugin to do so automatically).
+To ensure your code already passes these checks, we suggest you get into the habit of running the `black` command to automatically reformat your code.
 For example:

 ```raw
 $ black src/chigame/games/views.py